Simplicity Hunter may earn commissions for purchases made through the links on our website. See our Affiliate Disclaimer.

 Polaroid Snap Instant Digital Minimalist Camera

 Designed for the ultimate in simplicity, the Polaroid snap camera has minimal controls.
-The simple design and minimal controls makes it easy to use this device.
-To turn on the camera, you need to extend the pop up viewfinder and push the viewfinder down to shut it off.
+The simple design and minimal controls make it easy to use this device.
+To turn on the camera, you need to extend the pop-up viewfinder and push the viewfinder down to shut it off.
 To conserve the battery, the Polaroid snap camera has a timer that automatically shuts off when not in use for a while.

 A wrist strap, magnetic lens cap, a Micro-USB cable are included in the box.
 No ZINK photo paper included so you will need to buy some to print your digital photos.
 Since the camera body is made of plastic that can withstand minor bumps, it’s great to use the wrist strap, to help prevent yourself from accidentally dropping the camera.

 Overall, this is a solid, entry-level camera that should be loads of fun and provide years of enjoyment for kids and many of us adults who want to create memories to keep and share.
 It’s also an affordable camera for teaching children the basics of digital photography with instant gratification added in.
 If you want a similar yet more advanced option, you can check out Fujifilm Instax 8.